 Manage treasury shares the easy way

-Use Inform Direct to record treasury shares and associated share transactions.
+Use Inform Direct to record all share transactions, including treasury shares.
 It produces the Companies House forms for you.

 Holding shares in treasury